 At three months postpartum I finally got myself together and headed back to the gym.
 Overall, I was doing well and feeling semi-normal, but I knew I really needed to refocus on myself again.
 Personally, those first few months always seem to be the most difficult; nursing every ninety minutes, countless sleepless nights, all while maintaining laundry, our other daughter, and a marriage.
 That can be a recipe for an overload disaster.
 Thankfully, I have a very supportive husband that encouraged me to get back to what I enjoyed, and he always found time to take the kids off my hands while I got my workout in.
 Once I was back in the groove, building my strength and feeling stronger, I realized (again) just how important it was to have my ME time.

 It didn’t take long for my interest for prenatal and postnatal fitness to dramatically increase, and my passion grew, yearning to help and support other women.
 During this time, I also realized just how important fitness can be for moms and moms-to-be.
 Even more, just how under marketed and under educated the world of pre and postnatal fitness is.
 I continually found myself having conversations with other women who had no idea what to do or where to begin with fitness while pregnant or postpartum.

-Since becoming a Certified Prenatal and Postnatal Fitness Specialist, I continue to learn more and more every day.
-I enjoy educating myself on all the ins and outs of exercise, and how it pertains to the woman’s body and hormones while pregnant and after delivery.
+Since becoming a Certified Prenatal and Postnatal Fitness and Nutrition Specialist, and founding Mama Fit USA, I continued to learn more and more every passing day.
+I enjoy educating myself on all the ins and outs of exercise, and how it pertains to the woman’s body and hormones while pregnant and post delivery.
 More so, I’m very passionate about empowering other women and educating them on all that I know.